aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 ### Additional metadata

-To enrich the view that Agents for Bedrock has of your Lambda functions, use a combination of [Pydantic Models](https://docs.pydantic.dev/latest/concepts/models/){target="_blank"} and [OpenAPI](https://www.openapis.org/){target="_blank"} type annotations to add constraints to your APIs parameters.
+To enrich the view that Agents for Amazon Bedrock has of your Lambda functions, use a combination of [Pydantic Models](https://docs.pydantic.dev/latest/concepts/models/){target="_blank"} and [OpenAPI](https://www.openapis.org/){target="_blank"} type annotations to add constraints to your APIs parameters.

 --8<-- "docs/core/event_handler/_openapi_customization_intro.md"